List of Yu-Gi-Oh! GX characters: The Shadow Riders

 Titan is the sixth of the Shadow Riders.
 A hitman originally hired by Crowler to deal with Jaden, Titan captured Alexis Rhodes to force Jaden into a duel for her life.
-Despite his reputation of possessing the power of a Millennium Item, the "Millennium Item" turned out to be a fake Millennium Puzzle, and Titan used various tricks to mimic a Shadow Game.
-He became the victim of a real Shadow Game, however, but was saved by Kagemaru, wearing a Shadow Charm mask to bind him to the real world.
-Taking advantage of Alexis's desire to restore her brother's memories, Titan challenges her in the abandoned dorm where they first met.
-He is ultimately pulled back into the pits of darkness when he is defeated.
+Despite his reputation of possessing the power of a Millennium Item, the "Millennium Item" turns out to be a fake Millennium Puzzle, with Titan having used various tricks to mimic a Shadow Game.
+However, he becomes the victim of a real Shadow Game, but is saved by Kagemaru, wearing a Shadow Charm mask to bind him to the real world.
+Taking advantage of Alexis's desire to restore her brother's memories, Titan challenges her in the abandoned dorm where they first met, but is ultimately pulled back into the pits of darkness after being defeated.
 Titan plays an Archfiend deck.